pad

 these 2 colors are more of a "formerly grey and tinted blonde" color that doesn't have much gold in it.
 It is a wonderful color on a wig for a mature person because of the soft tones, but does not make a good hairpiece match for natural or tinted (non-greyish) hair.

-24/14 and 18/22: Works well for a wig, but not for most hair pieces.
+24/14 and 18/22: Work okay for a wig, but not for most hair pieces.
 These are very cool colors.
 There is also 24/14G, that is golden, but the regular 24/14 is not.
 If you have brown hair that is frosted with a warm blonde, these colors will NOT be gold enough to match your hair.
 They will look greyish next to your warm hair color.
 18/22 is drabber--almost a greyish look (without any silver.)
 There is a color called 8t124 which is similar but a bit warmer than the 24/14, so I'd suggest that might be a better match if your hair is frosted.

-Color 12: similar to the above but a shade darker.
+similar to the above but a shade darker.
 It s a good color for a wig on a cooler darker skinned person, but doesn't match very many people's hair.
-Once again, I do not suggest it for a long hair piece, fall, or ponytail unless your hair is tinted.
+Once again, we do not suggest it for a long hair piece, fall, or ponytail unless your hair is tinted.
 Since most natural light brown hair has a warm tone and is lighter toward the ends, this color tends to look flat and "greenish" next to most light brown hair.
 Might be fine for a scrunchie or a short piece such as Becky or Hayley.

-I encourage people to send a hair sample before purchasing a hairpiece.
+We encourage people to send a hair sample before purchasing a hairpiece.

 I was told my hair is ash blonde, so that is what I ordered.
-This look greyish.
+This look greyish.Why do you call it ash blonde?
+What is Ash?
+What is Warm?

 Some technical words end up being interpreted incorrectly in everyday language.
 The term "ash blonde" is commonly used to describe hair that was once golden and has darkened and gotten duller over the years.
 Compared to the way it was, it is now more of an "ash blonde".
 But technically, the hair itself probably still has gold tones in it and may more accurately be described as a blonde/brown.